Blackjack tips guide

 Top advanced blackjack tricks

 While beginners and intermediate-level blackjack players are encouraged to stick to the basic blackjack strategy, experienced blackjack aficionados often have their own unique strategy to support their bankrolls.
-There are various strategies that advocate techniques such as raising or lowering your bets depending on whether you won or lost last the hand.
+There are various strategies that advocate techniques such as raising or lowering your bets depending on whether you won or lost the hand last.

 A range of hand signals used in blackjack.
 Casinos are often noisy places, and so the use of clearly defined hand signals removes the chance of misunderstanding or mishearing a vocal request.
 The hand signals differ depending on whether the game is a face-up or face-down variant.
 Familiarising yourself with the hand signals before heading to the table is vital, as money can be lost due to poorly-executed hand signals.
 You can be sure that the security cameras will record your movements to be used as evidence in any dispute.